jpmorganchase/salt-ds/.changeset/rude-avocados-rush.md

 ---
-"@salt-ds/core": major
+"@salt-ds/core": patch
 ---

-Made `status` prop optional in Tooltip.
-Prop default changed from `"info"` to `undefined`, causing the default Tooltip to have status-less styling.
+Made `status` prop optional in Tooltip, allowing for Tooltip to have no status.
+The default for the `status` prop changed from `"info"` to `undefined`.
+Tooltips intended to have "info" status must refactor as below.

 Before: